Telangana Shakuntala

 Telangana Shakuntala (27 March 1951 – 14 June 2014) was an Indian actress who worked in the Telugu cinema.
 She was known chiefly for playing comedy and villainous characters in Tollywood.
 Her performances in movies like Osey Ramulamma, Nuvvu Nenu, Lakshmi, Okkadu and Veede were well received.
 She also acted on television and in Tamil-language films, where she is known for her role as Sornakka in Dhool.
 She was well known for her ability to speak in the Telangana and Rayalaseema dialects of the Telugu language and thus majority of her roles in Telugu cinema exhibited this.

 Early life

 She was born in a Maharastrian family in Maharashtra, India.
-Her father was an Army Officer and her mother a housewife.
-She has four sisters.
+Her father was an Army officer and her mother a housewife.
+She had four sisters.

 Career

 She made her stage début in a play at Ravindra Bharathi.
 She did many plays after that.
-She started her film career by playing a character role in 1979 Telugu film Maa Bhoomi directed by Goutam Ghose.
+She started her film career by playing a character role in 1979 Telugu film, Maa Bhoomi directed by Goutam Ghose.